-2020 Drinking Water Quality Report (for Calendar Year 2019)
+2021 Drinking Water Quality Report (for Calendar Year 2020)

 Cornell University is providing this Drinking Water Quality Report to our customers because we want you to be fully informed about your water quality and the need to protect its source.
 This overview of last calendar year's water quality includes details about where your water comes from, what it contains, and how it compares to New York State standards.
-To alleviate concern, the COVID-19 virus has not been detected in drinking water supplies.
-The treatment process described on page 2 inactivates viruses and bacteria.
-Information can be found on the EPA COVID-19 website.
+The staff of Cornell's Water System have worked tirelessly through the pandemic to provide the highest quality water and to maintain processes.
+They are some of the many heroes that serve the community's needs.